zoe-here/Hiker-Matching-App/README.md

 **🔐 Access Control:** Ensure users can only view profiles they are authorized to (e.g., connected users, pending requests, or matches from the recommendation engine)

-**🧪 Data Seeding Support:** Can be started in a special seed mode to load 100+ realistic test profiles, with consistent results.
+**🧪 Data Seeding Support:** Can be started in a customizable seed mode to load realistic test profiles, with consistent results.

 ---